+- activation.mss_framework-12.7.n.jaw

+- mss-12.7.n.nnn-prod-wx64.exe

-- activation.automated\signon\for\mainframe-12.6.n.jaw activation.hacloud-12.6.n.jaw activation.mss\framework-12.6.n.jaw mss mss-12.6.n.nnn-prod-wx64.exe - 3 Run the MSS installer. - 4 Select a language to use during installation. - 5 Click Next to continue.
-The installer lists the products that will be enabled. - 6 Read and accept the license agreement. - 7 Destination directory: Accept the default installation directory, browse to a new directory, or enter the directory where you want to install. - 8 Select the components to install, and then click Next.
+- 3 Run the MSS installer.

+- 4 Click Next to continue.
+The installer lists the products that will be enabled.

+- 5 Read and accept the license agreement.

+- 6 Destination directory: Accept the default installation directory, browse to a new directory, or enter the directory where you want to install.

+- 7 Select the components to install, and then click Next.

 Host Access Management and Security Server.
-Check this box to install the Administrative Server, which includes the Administrative Console and Metering Server, and the default servlet runner.
+Check this box to install the Administrative Server, which includes the MSS Administrative Console and Metering Server, and the default servlet runner.

-- Security Proxy Server, when entitled, can be installed now or later. - Terminal ID Manager is enabled, when entitled. - 9 Start Menu directory: On Windows, select the directory where you want to create the program shortcuts.
+- Security Proxy Server, when entitled, can be installed now or later. - Terminal ID Manager is enabled, when entitled. - 8 Start Menu directory: On Windows, select the directory where you want to create the program shortcuts.
 You also have the option to create shortcuts for all users, or to suppress the creation of a Start Menu directory.
-Click Next.

-10 During a new installation, the automated installer copies files to the designated directory and launches a configuration utility.
+Click Next. - 9 During a new installation, the automated installer copies files to the designated directory and launches a configuration utility.